jlukenoff/get_settings/README.md

 The script accepts 4 arguments, only retailer_moniker is required: `get_settings <retailer_moniker> <environment> <locale> <parameters>`

 - retailer_moniker (required): The retailer moniker that is used in the URL (i.e. https://narvar.com/tracking/<retailer_moniker>)
-- environment (optional): The Narvar environment in which the track page is hosted (i.e. 'prod', 'qa', 'staging') (default: 'prod')
+- environment (optional): The Narvar environment in which desired track page is hosted (i.e. 'prod', 'qa', 'staging') (default: 'prod')
 - locale (optional): The ISO locale representation of the desired track page locale (i.e. en_GB, es_US, fr_CA) (default: 'en_US')
 - parameters (optional): A string of additional parameters to append to the URL (i.e. 'category=womens&preview=true&version=13.0&order=1234') (default: null)